 March 1, 2023

-Darwinism and Eastern Philosophies
+Darwinism and Confucianism

-English naturalist and biologist Charles Darwin (1809-1882) is regarded as one of the most influential figures in Western Hemisphere.
+English naturalist and biologist Charles Darwin (1809-1882) is regarded as one of the most influential figures in the Western Hemisphere.
 His book, On the Origin of Species, published in 1859, revolutionized Western thought.

 Darwin's theory is based on the idea of natural selection.
 Organisms with advantageous traits are more likely to survive and reproduce.
 This is largely due to the fact that variation exists within all populations of organisms.
 Throughout the lives of the individuals their genomes interact with their environments to cause random mutations arise in the genome, which can be passed on to their offspring.
 Because individuals with certain variants of the trait tend to survive and reproduce more than individuals with other less successful variants, the population evolves.

 While most scientists came to accept evolution as descent with modification, not all agreed with Darwin's assertion that natural selection is the primary, but not exclusive, means of modification.
 Some favored competing explanations that assigned a lesser role to natural selection.
-One critique is that Darwin placed too much emphasis on the "struggle for existence" and "the survival of the fittest" among individuals, and did not give sufficient consideration to the role of coexistence, interdependence and cooperation within a species, and the importance of ecological balance between species in the evolution of species.
+One critique is that Darwin placed too much emphasis on the "struggle for existence" and "the survival of the fittest" among individuals, and did not give sufficient consideration to the role of coexistence, unity, interdependence and cooperation within a species, and the importance of ecological balance between species in the evolution of species.
 (See Pluralism vs. Monism.)